iprimavera/Work-time-scanner-desktop/README.md

 # Work time scanner

+there's a CLI version of this project [here](https://github.com/iprimavera/Work-time-scanner-CLI)

 All the data that the program store is in a folder called `.workTimeScanner` in the home directory of the user.